 - Soft, breathable high-quality leather

 I really am starting to like the Adidas Golf brand.
 I feel like they are designing some great apparel and shoes that seem to fit women.

-I’ve now worn them a few times walking up and down the hilly terrain of my golf course and find that they provide a solid, snug feel.
-I usually like a loose-fitting golf shoe, but these seem to provide my feet with that extra support and coverage needed especially when walking some of the uneven terrain.
+One other note is that if you walk a lot, these were great for all the hills and terrain at my home course.
+I usually like loose-fitting golf shoes, but these provide my feet with a little extra support and coverage needed especially when walking some of the uneven terrains.

-- Come in a choice of 3 colors.
+- Come in a choice of various colors.

 - Light arch support

 - Lightweight cloudfoam provides great cushioning